mansn/mansn/README.md

 ## Hi there 👋

 I'm a Swedish Fullstack Developer working at [Qred Bank AB](https://www.qred.se/) in Stockholm, Sweden.
-I've enjoy the freedom of being able to switch between frontend- and backend development.
-I think it's also good for my curiosity. =)
+I enjoy the freedom of being able to switch between frontend- and backend development, and it eases my curiosity. =)

 I'm a father of two kids (9 & 6 years old), so on my free time I spend time with them and my partner.
 Otherwise I try to spend time to work on a side-project to learn something new, or reinforce my existing knowledge.